KeckObservatory/p-squared/docs/_build/html/_sources/troubleshooting.rst.txt

    .. figure:: _static/entry-form-fail.png
       :width: 300

-      Example of an entry that has not passed the validator.
+      Example of an entry that has not passed the validation procedure.
       Note the error message in red on the top.

 E. **Observation Assistant and/or night attendent entries are not showing**